bedasoj/gtst_course/Day4_FurtherOnLinux.md

 **nano filename + enter**
 Then start typing

-**Saving, Exiting, Undo and Redo**
+**Saving, Exiting, Undo and Redo**:

 >Ctrl + S - save

 Alt + U - Undo the ^ is equal to ‘Ctrl’

 Alt + E - Redo

 Ctrl + X - Exit

-Paste,Copy & paste all over the linux is
+Paste,Copy & paste all over the linux is:

 Ctrl+shift+C - copy

 Ctrl+shift+X - Cut

 Ctrl+shift+V - Paste

 ## *Linux User Management* :computer:

->● On Computer system, person who uses the computer is called **“user”** ● Every Users have Group.
+    ● On Computer system, person who uses the computer is called **“user”**

+    ● Every Users have Group.

     ● Users have their own file & applications.

     ● To know our name on linux -> “ whoami “

     ● Those users have power/privilege.

     ● On linux their is 2 kinds users.

         ○ Root id = 0
         ○ Normal User id= 1-999

-*The root user have the power to do everything on linux , but if users want to have a root access they add sudo in front of the command.*
+*The root user have the power to do everything on linux, but if users want to have a root access they add sudo in front of the command.*

 **sudo YourCommand**

 **● SUDO = Superuser do , used to pass permission denied**

 ## *Creating Users*